-In NZ, the term listed property commonly refers to REITs listed on the NZ sharemarket.
+In New Zealand, the term listed property commonly refers to REITs listed on the New Zealand sharemarket.
 That means everyone can buy a little piece of them and own a slice of the real estate that those companies hold.
 Listed REITs are professionally managed, publicly traded companies that manage their businesses intending to maximise shareholder value.
-In NZ, the REITs available invest almost entirely in commercial property, such as:
+In New Zealand, the REITs available invest almost entirely in commercial property, such as:

 Industrial – distribution hubs, factories, and warehouses